kemenykin/learning-typescript/notes/05-classes-interfaces.md

 - and it has to be the same structure as the Person interface!
 - when we assign the object to our variable, we can define the values for the properties, separated by comma (not semicolon)

+### Interfaces vs. Types
+- type is more flexible, interface is cleaner
+- you can do with interfaces, but you would only be able to do with custom type is `you can implement an interface in a class`
+- an interface used as a contract and a class then has to adhere to:
+- e.g. we have an `interface Greetable`